COR-Cut-off-rigidity/Trajectories_IGRF_T04_C/README.md

 # Trajectory simulation of cosmic rays in the Earth's magnetosphere

-This simulation produces calculated values of cut-off rigidities for cosmic ray trajectories, which describes spectrum of allowed and forbidden rigidities.
+This program produces calculated values of cut-off rigidities for cosmic ray trajectories, which describes spectrum of allowed and forbidden rigidities.

-This program uses **Tsyganenko 04** model for simulating Earth's external magnetic field and **IGRF** (gen. 9 - 13) for simulating Earth's internal magnetic field.
+Program uses **Tsyganenko 04** model for simulating Earth's external geomagnetic field and **IGRF** (gen. 9 - 13) for simulating Earth's internal geomagnetic field.
 It was developed as refactoring of *Institute of Experimental Physics, Slovak Academy of Sciences* Fortran code.

 > This is part of [cor.crmodels.org](https://cor.crmodels.org/) project.

-## Compilation
+## Build instructions

 For building your own executable binary, you need to have installed the following prerequisites: